openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The RX and TX channel interrupts are cleared by the uDMA core if any of the following conditions occur:

-- If a clear request for the RX or TX uDMA core channel is triggered via the CLR bitfield in the respective RX or TX CFG CSR of the uDMA UART.
+- If a clear request for the RX or TX uDMA core channel is triggered via the CLR bitfield in the respective RX or TX CFG CSR of the uDMA QSPI.
-- If either the RX or TX uDMA channel is disabled via the CFG CSR of the uDMA UART, or if access is not granted by the uDMA core's arbiter.
+- If either the RX or TX uDMA channel is disabled via the CFG CSR of the uDMA QSPI, or if access is not granted by the uDMA core's arbiter.
-- If continuous mode is enabled for the RX or TX uDMA channel through the CFG CSR of the UART uDMA.
+- If continuous mode is enabled for the RX or TX uDMA channel through the CFG CSR of the uDMA QSPI .

 The event bridge forwards interrupts over dedicated lines to the APB event controller for processing.
 Each interrupt has its own dedicated line.
 Users can mask these interrupts through the APB event controller's control and status registers (CSRs).